Skip to main content

 Treating an ankle fracture

 If your ankle fracture involves only one malleolus, and the segments of broken bone lie very close together, your doctor usually can treat the injury by immobilizing your ankle and foot in a cast for six to eight weeks.
-After the cast is removed, your doctor will prescribe physical therapy to help restore the normal range of motion in your ankle joint.
+After the cast is removed, your doctor may prescribe physical therapy to help restore the normal range of motion in your ankle joint.

 When To Call A Professional